-The mission of the Center for Global Awareness is to bring a unique holistic approach and global perspective to its books, resources, and professional services about history, cross-cultural understanding and global topics for educators and students in grades 9 through university, inspiring learners to acquire the knowledge, skills, and attitudes needed to engage responsibly in the 21st century.
+The mission of the Center for Global Awareness is to bring balanced views, a holistic approach, and global perspectives to its books, resources, and professional services in the areas of world history, cross-cultural understanding and global topics.
+CGA’s approach encourages educators and students in grade 9-university to acquire the knowledge, skills, and attitudes needed to engage responsibly in the 21st century.

-Dr. Denise R. Ames draws upon her extensive teaching experience, varied personal experiences, far-reaching world travels, and careful research in developing an alternative, holistic, globally-focused approach to world history, the global economy, and significant global topics.
-She has over 30 years teaching experience in secondary schools, a community college, universities, professional development training, and public speaking.
-She has conducted professional development workshops in world history, globalization, and global awareness for educators both nationally and internationally.
-She is the founder and president of the Center for Global Awareness, author of four books, two forthcoming books, and blogs regularly for CGA.
+Dr. Denise R. Ames, a veteran educator, draws on her extensive teaching experience, varied personal experiences, far-reaching world travels, and careful research in developing a holistic, globally-focused approach to world history, cultural awareness, the global economy, and significant global topics.
+She has taught in secondary schools, a community college, universities, and professional development training.
+She has spoken publicly and conducted professional development workshops in world history, globalization, and global awareness for educators both nationally and internationally.
+She founded the Center for Global Awareness in 2003 and has since served as its president.
+Dr. Ames has authored eight books and blogs regularly for CGA.
 She lives in Albuquerque, New Mexico, USA.

 Educator Nancy W. Harmon has been an educator for more than 30 years with a MA degree in multicultural education from University of New Mexico and certification in English and English as a Second Language.
 She has taught and developed curriculum in a variety of situations, including a community school on the Navajo reservation, teacher training for Peace Corps in Eritrea and Thailand, and an environmental management graduate program taught in English in Bangkok, Thailand.
 She helped implement a nationally recognized service learning program at an innovative charter high school.
 She is the author of International Folktales and lives in Albuquerque, New Mexico, USA.